May 05, 2016

 Today’s decision not only marks the first time in 12 months that the official cash rate has been cut, but it means the cash rate is now sitting at the new historical low of 1.75%.

-A spate of “less than impressive” economic data ultimately provided the Reserve Bank of Australia with the incentive they needed to cut the cash rate.
+Mortgage Choice mortgage broker/franchisee Peter Dall said a spate of “less than impressive” economic data ultimately provided the Reserve Bank of Australia with the incentive they needed to cut the cash rate.

-“Data from the Australian Bureau of Statistics found CPI fell 0.2% over the March quarter, pushing core inflation down to 1.6% - well below the Reserve Bank’s target range of 2 – 3%,”
+“Data from the Australian Bureau of Statistics found CPI fell 0.2% over the March quarter, pushing core inflation down to 1.6% - well below the Reserve Bank’s target range of 2 – 3%,” he said.

 “This was the first time since 2008 that we have actually seen a quarterly deflation result.
 Furthermore, the 0.2% drop in CPI was a far cry from the 0.2% rise that economists were expecting.”

-The sudden and surprising drop in CPI combined with the 4% fall in consumer sentiment ultimately forced the Reserve Bank’s hand.
+Peter said the sudden and surprising drop in CPI combined with the 4% fall in consumer sentiment ultimately forced the Reserve Bank’s hand.

-“According to the latest Westpac- Melbourne Institute of Consumer Sentiment, confidence fell 4% to the point where pessimists now significantly outnumber optimists,”
+“According to the latest Westpac- Melbourne Institute of Consumer Sentiment, confidence fell 4% to the point where pessimists now significantly outnumber optimists,” he said.

 “Knowing this, it seemed the Reserve Bank had no choice but to cut the cash rate.”

-The Reserve Bank would be hopeful that today’s rate cut will give both consumer sentiment and the Australian economy a much needed boost.
+Peter said the Reserve Bank would be hopeful that today’s rate cut will give both consumer sentiment and the Australian economy a much needed boost.

-“Of course, while the Reserve Bank of Australia has decided to cut the official cash rate, that doesn’t mean to say Australia’s lenders will pass rate reductions onto their customers,”
+“Of course, while the Reserve Bank of Australia has decided to cut the official cash rate, that doesn’t mean to say Australia’s lenders will pass rate reductions onto their customers,” he said.

 “Over the last few months, we have seen many of Australia’s lenders increasing their interest rates out of cycle with the Reserve Bank.
 So, even though the cash rate has fallen, interest rates may not.